01 of 10

 05 of 10

-What if your radiator cover could do more than just hide the radiator?
-A long, deep shelf tops this DIY radiator cover, with louvers directing heat toward the room.
+What if your radiator cover could do more than hide the radiator?
+A long, deep shelf tops this DIY radiator cover, by Familjemix with louvers directing heat toward the room.
 Bordering spacious picture windows, the radiator shelf gives indoor plants a chance to bask in the sun.
 Or add cushions and turn it into an instant window seat.Continue to 6 of 10 below.

 06 of 10